 I was even more curious now.
 “He is?
 A legal adult, I mean.
 How old is he?”

 Nicole pursed her lips.
 “I have no idea,” she admitted.
 “I never asked.
 I think he's two years older than we are?”

 "That doesn’t make sense,” I argued.
 "What’s he doing in high school then?"

 “Well, maybe I’m wrong.
 It could have been a joke or something my brother told me.
 It wouldn’t be the first time.”

 “Hmm.”
 I wound my ponytail around my finger.
 “Where did Brian move from?
 Where did he live before this?”

 Nicole’s eyes sparkled.
 “My, my, my,” she teased.
 “We have quite a few questions about Mr. Webber, don’t we?”

 “I'm being serious when I say I don't have any idea.
 He told us he moved here because of a situation with his Grandfather.”
 She cocked her head to the side.
-“Funny, now that you mention it, I haven't learned much about him other than what I’ve seen or overheard.
-I guess he is kinda private.
-He’s always been nice though.”
+“Funny, now that you mention it, I haven't learned much more about him other than what I’ve seen or overheard.
+I guess he is kinda private.”

 “Have you ever hung out with him?
 Aside from the bus stop, I mean?”

-She tapped a finger against her red, Loreal-painted lips.
+She tapped a finger against her red, L'Oreal-painted lips.
 “In the beginning, yeah.
-He works a lot, but he helps me with homework and stuff sometimes.
+He works a lot, but sometimes he helps me with homework.
 When I ask him to.”

 I stared at the back of the seat in front of me, running my tongue over my teeth.
 "So, that's it?"

 Nicole laughed.
 “What else do you want to know?
 What his zodiac sign is?
 Where his birthmarks are?”

 “Of course not,” I scoffed.
 “I told you, I’m trying to figure him out, that’s all.”

 “Well, why don’t you ask him?”
 She punched me in the arm, and I winced.
 I had to remind her I wasn’t Mark and we didn’t share the same rock-hard biceps.
-“He'd open up to you.”
+“Brian would open up to you.”